PurpleKingdomGames/indigo/website/blog/2022-01-31-hello-indigo-game.md

 ## Presenting

 The `present` method is ever so slightly different for an `IndigoGame` as it also takes a View Model as an argument.
-Simply replace the existing method signature with the following:
+Simply add the correct argument like so:

 ```diff
    def present(